BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <div class="dialogue">
 <h4>CLOVER</h4>
 <p>Guys!
-I’m trying to sleep.</p>
+I'm trying to sleep.</p>
 </div>

 <p>Clover sighs and sits up, glaring at Sahny.</p>

 <div class="dialogue">
 <h4>CLOVER</h4>
-<p>What’s that?
-You’re here at a reasonable hour and you’re sober?
+<p>What's that?
+You're here at a reasonable hour and you're sober?
 Who the hell are you and what did you do with our Sahny?</p>
 </div>

 <div class="dialogue">
 <h4>SAHNY</h4>
 <p class="parenthetical">(sticking their tongue out)</p>
 <p>Go back to bed, coffin-dodger.
-I wanted to be respectful, isn’t that what you’re always preaching?
-Besides, celebration will start once they announce that <span class="italic">I’ve</span> won the dance comp!</p>
+I wanted to be respectful, isn't that what you're always preaching?
+Besides, celebration will start once they announce that <span class="italic">I've</span> won the dance comp!</p>
 </div>

 <div class="dialogue">
 <h4>BAZ</h4>
-<p>You’re sure you’ve got it this time?</p>
+<p>You're sure you've got it this time?</p>
 </div>

 <div class="dialogue">
 <h4>SAHNY</h4>
 <p class="parenthetical">(deflated)</p>
 <p>I mean when you put it like that, what <span class="italic">if</span> I lose?
-Man, that’d be a total bummer, Keystone won’t want to hang out with a loser.</p>
+Man, that'd be a total bummer, Keystone won't want to hang out with a loser.</p>
 </div>

 <div class="dialogue">
 <h4>CLOVER</h4>
-<p>You’re putting a lot on that contest.
-That’s all it is Sahny!
-And your life won’t suddenly come crashing down if you come second place, again.
-You’ll always be Bulbasaur to me.</p>
+<p>You're putting a lot on that contest.
+That's all it is Sahny!
+And your life won't suddenly come crashing down if you come second place, again.
+You'll always be Bulbasaur to me.</p>
 </div>

 <div class="dialogue">